 Avocado Plant & Varieties

 There are many avocado varieties grown worldwide.
-And while Hass is most commonly known by Aussies, here are other varieties to consider:
+And while Hass is most commonly known by Aussies, here are other varieties to consider.

-Why Aussies Should Grow Avocado Trees?
+Why Aussies Should Grow Avocados?

 Either way, patience is key to success.
-It can take up to 13 years for the plant to yield fruits if you grow from seed and up to 4 years for a nursery-grown tree.
+It can take up to 13 years for the plant to yield fruit if you grow from seed and up to 4 years for a nursery-grown tree.
 Regardless of the enormous patience required for success, the benefits of growing avocado trees are many:

 - To begin with, avocados are nutritional powerhouses.
 Just a single fruit can tick off a good chunk of your daily nutritional needs.
 That's a tasty and convenient way to keep yourself in top shape.